|Survey name||National life tables QMI|

-National life tables are not fully-graduated life tables.
-Three-year rolling averages are used to smooth fluctuations due to exceptional events, for example, a flu epidemic.
+National life tables are not fully graduated life tables.
+Three year rolling averages are used to smooth fluctuations due to periodic events, for example, a flu epidemic.
 They are known as interim life tables (and were previously published under this name) since fully graduated life tables have also been prepared every 10 years (decennial life tables) for England and Wales, based on data around a census year.

 Coherence and comparability

 Like national life tables, subnational life expectancy figures are calculated for three year rolling periods.
 However, life expectancy statistics for regions, counties and local areas in the UK are calculated annually using abridged (based on five-year age groups) life tables.
 These are more suitable for calculating subnational life expectancy than complete life tables (based on single year of age as in the national life tables) because of small numbers of deaths by single year of age, particularly among younger age groups and in smaller areas.

 Life expectancy figures are also calculated using the abridged method at the national level for comparison purposes with the local area statistics; however, these two sets of national life expectancy figures may differ slightly (usually by around plus or minus 0.1 years).

 More information on the different ONS life expectancy statistics and their different uses can be found in Life expectancy releases and their different uses.

 We use an internationally recognised methodology in the construction of life tables.
 We calculate the life tables for the UK and each of the constituent countries, so each set (national life tables, decennial life tables and the period and cohort life expectancy tables) are comparable across and within the UK.

 The life table describes the course of mortality throughout the life cycle and is purely a hypothetical calculation.
 The components of a life table are described in Section 6.